Stock market today: Stocks slump worldwide as allure grows to buy a Treasury bill and chill

-NEW YORK (AP) — Wall Street is falling again Thursday as stock prices slump worldwide on expectations that U.S. interest rates will stay high well into next year.
+NEW YORK (AP) — Wall Street is slumping again Thursday as stock prices drop worldwide on expectations that U.S. interest rates will stay high well into next year.

-The S&P 500 was 0.9% lower in morning trading.
-That follows a 0.9% drop from Wednesday after the Federal Reserve indicated it may cut interest rates next year by only half of what it had earlier predicted.
-The Fed has already hiked its main interest rate to the highest level since 2001, which helps slow inflation but at the cost of hurting investment prices.
+The S&P 500 was 1% lower in afternoon trading.
+That follows a similar drop from Wednesday after the Federal Reserve indicated it may cut interest rates next year by just half what it earlier predicted.
+The Fed has already hiked its main interest rate to levels unseen since 2001, which helps slow inflation but at the cost of hurting investment prices.

-Big Tech stocks again took the brunt of the pain because they’re seen as some of the biggest victims of high rates.
-The Nasdaq composite was 1.3% lower, as of 10:15 a.m.
-Eastern time, as Amazon fell 3.2% and Nvidia dropped 1.9%.
-The Dow Jones Industrial Average was down 121 points, or 0.4%.
+Big Tech stocks again took the brunt of the pain because they’re typically among the biggest victims of high rates.
+The Nasdaq composite was 1.1% lower, as of 12:53 p.m.
+Eastern time, as Amazon fell 3.3% and Nvidia dropped 1.6%.
+The Dow Jones Industrial Average was down 194 points, or 0.6%.

 Stock prices tend to fall when rates rise because stocks are historically risky investments.
 Why stomach the chance of their big swings when Treasurys are paying more in interest than before?
 And they’re paying much more.